Key points to remember about sore throats

 - sometimes children can get strep throat (Group A streptococcus bacteria)

-- a rare complication of strep throat is rheumatic fever (see the rheumatic fever fact sheet)
+- a rare complication of strep throat is rheumatic fever which can cause permanent heart damage (see the rheumatic fever fact sheet)

-- Māori and Pacific children are most at risk of rheumatic fever, and should see a doctor with any sore throat
+- Māori and Pacific children are most at risk of rheumatic fever, and should see a doctor in the first 1-2 days of any sore throat

-- seek medical attention if the symptoms are not improving after 48 hours or your child develops other symptoms that concern you
+- in communities where rheumatic fever is uncommon, seek medical attention if the symptoms are not improving after 48 hours or your child develops other symptoms that concern you

 What is a sore throat?